Smuglyak/EcommerceProject/README.md

 14. As a customer, I can Check my purchase history and their Details *
 15. As a customer, I can Check offers on food
 16. As a customer, I can directly Add or Delete my payment information (credit or debit cart, Paypal, etc.)
+17. As a customer, I can Order a delivery
+18. As a customer, I can directly Tip the person deliverying me food
+19. As a customer, I can gain points from orderng and then Spend them to get a discount
 - Not the final features.
 We might add more and update the proposal.
 - (* - features that might changed due to difficulty of implementation)